jordan-sf/UnionOfRad-li3-manual/en/architecture/file-structure.md

 ## Controllers

 Application controllers are housed here.
-Each controller is named in CamelCase, plural format (i.e. `PostsController.php`), and placed here.
+Each controller is CamelCased, plural format (i.e. `PostsController.php`), and placed here.

 ## Extensions